vitoke/stama/README.md

 # Stama JS

-An asynchronous and flexible state manager/machine.
+A simple and flexible state manager/machine.

 ## Installation